 Our most significant raw material requirements include flour, packaging, shortening, corn syrup, sugar, juice, cheese, chocolate, and a variety of nuts.
 We attempt to minimize the effect of future price fluctuations related to the purchase of raw materials primarily through forward purchasing to cover future manufacturing requirements, generally for periods from 1 to 12 months.
-As of September 28, 2013, we have approximately \$40 million of such commitments.
+As of September 27, 2014, we have approximately \$60 million of such commitments.
 Futures contracts are not used in combination with forward purchasing of these raw materials.
 Our procurement practices are intended to reduce the risk of future price increases, but also may potentially limit the ability to benefit from possible price decreases.
-Our policy is to recognize estimated losses on purchase commitments when they occur.
-At each of the last three fiscal year ends, we did not have any material losses on our purchase commitments.